-- Service providers must follow business processes and procedures established by Worksystems for stipend-allowable activities and related stipend amounts. - Each stipend payment must include a record of the Participant's engagement such as confirmation from the training provider of attendance, a_certificate of training completion or credential.
-If none of these confirmation types are possible for a Participant in a virtual training, the Participant may provide a screen shot that shows their attendance in the relevant remote classroom.
+- To award Stipends, NextGen Service Providers must have a policy and corresponding procedures that define how Stipends will be considered and awarded.
+The policy and procedures must meet the requirements of this policy; individual award payments will be reviewed and monitored against the provider policy and procedures.
+Provider policy and procedures must include the forms of acceptable documentation to be used to validate the service engagement for which Stipends will be paid. - The policy must be provided to and approved by Worksystems' Youth Services Manager prior to any Stipend awards being planned or paid.
+If the policy is revised after approval, the revised version must also be approved before being implemented. - Participants must present documentation to staff that is equivalent to the Federal Form I-9 requirements prior to receiving Stipends.
+Work authorization document(s) may not be expired.
+Refer to Addendum 4 Work Authorization below in these Regional Program Standards. - Documentation is completed in the Work Authorization Control on the Registration Tab in the NextGen record.
+Document in the Notes of the Work Authorization record what document was viewed by NextGen staff from the list of documents in Addendum 4.
+A copy of the document is not required.
+If a work authorization document expires a new Work Authorization document must be viewed and entered in I-Trac prior to additional Stipend payments. - Any Participant receiving a Stipend must complete a W-9 form.
+Participants receiving more than \$599 in Stipend payments in one calendar year will be issued a 1099 for tax reporting purposes. - Each Stipend payment must include a record of the Participant's engagement such as confirmation from the Training provider of attendance, a_certificate of Training completion or credential.
+If none of these confirmation types are possible for a Participant in a virtual Training, the Participant may provide a screen shot that shows their attendance in the relevant remote classroom.
 Staff must include a case note in the I-Trac record which outlines why the required documentation is not possible and justifies using the screen shot option.
-If none of these are possible for a Participant in a Learning Opportunity, the Participant can complete a reflection exercise (video or written report) after completion of the Learning Opportunity. - Stipend payments are to be paid by check payable to the Participant, direct deposit into an account in the Participant's name, or via pay card through a payment system where a specific pay card is assigned to a Participant.
-Gift cards, gift certificates or retail vouchers cannot be used as stipend payment. - Participants are required to sign an acknowledgment of receipt of the stipend.
+If none of these are possible for a Participant in a Learning Opportunity, the Participant can complete a reflection exercise (video or written report) after completion of the Learning Opportunity.

+- Stipend payments are to be paid by check payable to the Participant, direct deposit into an account in the Participant's name, or via pay card through a payment system where a specific pay card is assigned to a Participant.
+Gift cards, gift certificates or retail vouchers cannot be used as Stipend payment. - Participants are required to sign an acknowledgment of receipt of the Stipend.
 Check endorsement or direct deposit (see additional details in Support Services) may be used as the signed receipt.
 Where pay cards are used, the signature is to be captured at the point the pay card is given to the Participant, with the number/card ID noted.
 Electronic signatures are allowed utilizing tools such as DocuSign and Adobe Sign.
-Further stipend payments to the pay card do not require additional signature. - Stipend payments must be paid from funds during the program year in which the program engagement occurred. - Stipends paid with NextGen contract funds are to be entered into the I-Trac Stipend Payments control. - CDBG funds may not be used for the payment of stipends.
+Further Stipend payments to the pay card do not require additional signature. - Stipend payment must be entered in I-Trac in the Stipend Control on the Payments tab. - CDBG funds may not be used for the payment of Stipends. - Stipend payments must be paid from funds during the program year in which the program engagement occurred.